MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ## Create a policy to assign a label based on a sensitive information type

-Once the sensitive information type is created, we can create a file policy in Microsoft Cloud App Security to automatically apply the *Highly Confidential* label to documents that contain the *Project Saturn* string.
+Once the sensitive information type is created, we can create a file policy in Microsoft Cloud App Security to apply the *Highly Confidential* label to documents that contain the *Project Saturn* string automatically.

 > [!NOTE]
 > There is a replication process that makes sensitivity labels available in Cloud App Security.
 You may not see the label available for a policy right away.